Mitchell W. Stout: Biography

 Stout was one of at least three children.
 Stout enjoyed fast cars, country music, fishing, and hunting.
-At age 17, Mitchell Stout dropped out of Lenoir City High School in North Carolina and enlisted in the Army from Raleigh, North Carolina in August 1967.
+At age 17, Mitchell Stout dropped out of Lenoir City High School in Tennessee and enlisted in the Army from Raleigh, North Carolina, in August 1967.
 He successfully completed paratrooper school before the Army discharged him after discovering his real age.
 By the time he was discharged, Stout was already 18 years old and immediately re-enlisted.
 Stout served as a Squad Leader.
-According to Stout’s sister, Melody Woods, “love for his guys is what led him to volunteer for a second tour.
+According to Stout's sister, Melody Woods, "love for his guys is what led him to volunteer for a second tour.
 He felt like he could offer them more than somebody that hadn’t been there before.
-That maybe he could help somebody”.
-By March 12, 1970, was serving as a Sergeant in Battery C, 1st Battalion, 44th Artillery Regiment.
+That maybe he could help somebody".
+By March 12, 1970, he was serving as a Sergeant in Battery C, 1st Battalion, 44th Artillery Regiment.
 On that day, at Khe Gio Bridge in the Republic of Vietnam, Stout picked up an enemy-thrown grenade and used his body to shield his comrades at the expense of his own life.

 Stout, aged 20 at his death, was buried in Virtue Cemetery, Farragut, Tennessee.